Crazyokd/Crazyokd/README.md

 - 🔭 I’m currently working on CSUST.
 - 🌱 I’m currently learning OS.
-- 😄 I'm currently watching fate zero.
+- 😄 I'm currently watching fate stay night.
 <!--
 Here are some ideas to get you started:
  ...